atlassian/data-center-helm-charts/docs/docs/examples/cluster/EKS_SETUP.md

     ssh: # enable SSH using SSM
       enableSsm: true
 ```

+???question "Cluster considerations"
+    It's always a good idea to consider the following points before creating the cluster:

+    1. [Geographical region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/){.external} - where will the cluster reside.
+    2. [EC2 instance type](https://aws.amazon.com/ec2/instance-types/){.external} - the instance type to be used for the nodes that make up the cluster.
+    3. Number of nodes - guidance on the resource dimensions that should be used for these nodes can be found in [Requests and limits](../../operations/resource_management/REQUESTS_AND_LIMITS.md).

 Adding the config above to a file named `config.yaml` provision the cluster:

 ```shell
 eksctl create cluster -f config.yaml
 ```

-> It's always a good idea to consider the following points before creating the cluster:

-1. [Geographical region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/){.external} - where will the cluster reside.
-2. [EC2 instance type](https://aws.amazon.com/ec2/instance-types/){.external} - the instance type to be used for the nodes that make up the cluster.
-3. Number of nodes - guidance on the resource dimensions that should be used for these nodes can be found in [Requests and limits](../../operations/resource_management/REQUESTS_AND_LIMITS.md).
+---

-> Having established a cluster, continue with provisioning the [prerequisite infrastructure](../../installation/PREREQUISITES.md).
+Having established a cluster, continue with provisioning the [prerequisite infrastructure](../../installation/PREREQUISITES.md).